Being strategic also means being mindful

 Mindfulness in a nutshell

-When looking at the Oxford Dictionary's definition of 'mind' and 'mindful', thee following definitions are presented:
+When looking at the Oxford Dictionary's definition of 'mind' and 'mindful', thee following can be found:

 'mind'